How to add a shareholder for an Estonian company online

 The Estonian Parliament recently changed the law at the request of the startup sector so that shares can now be transferred to a new shareholder at the responsibility of the parties involved, if the company’s articles of association approves this.
 This can only be added to the articles of association if it is unanimously agreed by all existing shareholders.

-The law comes into force from 1 August 2020.
+The law came into force on 1 August 2020.

 However, for this to work your company will need to have a share capital of at least €10,000 that has been fully paid in.
 That’s helpful for growing startups, but not useful for most e-residents and other Estonian company owners.